raghera/ecom-proxy-app/ecom-proxy-app/src/main/resources/README.txt

 The above steps also work for deploying the ecom-proxy-app.war without being exploded.
 Simply copy the .war file into the deployments folder mentioned.

+Undeploy:

+To undeploy the application having deployed it already simply remove the marker file delegates.war.deployed.
+The scanner will undeploy the application and you should see a new marker file called delegates.war.undeployed

 Verify Installation:

 By default this should run on port 8080

-Try going to <host><port>/delegates and you should see a Welcome page saying Ecom Proxy Application is running.
+Try going to http://<host><port>/delegates and you should see a Welcome page saying Ecom Proxy Application is running.

 You can now try sending a request to the server.